Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     Provide certificate
     ```

-The console displays two lines of text indicating that the certificate and key were created and that a Kubernetes secret was created in the `istio-system` namespace.
+The console displays two lines of text indicating that the certificate and key were created and that a Kubernetes secret was created in the `istio-system` namespace:

 ```bash
 Would you like to generate a self signed certificate, or provide your own?: Generate self signed certificate